Dr Tang Tjun Yip

 Visiting Consultant (General Surgery)

-A/Professor Tjun Tang is an experienced senior vascular and general surgeon previously practicing at Singapore General Hospital.
+Dr Tang Tjun Yip is an experienced senior vascular and general surgeon previously practicing at Singapore General Hospital.
 He has full clinical privileges at all the Parkway Pantai Hospitals (Gleneagles, Mount Elizabeth (Orchard) Mount Elizabeth (Novena) and Parkway East Hospital), Farrer Park Hospital and Mount Alvernia Hospital.

 Delivering excellence in patient care with the most advanced and evidence-based treatments is a driving force of his clinical practice.
 He emphasizes the importance of maintaining patients’ quality of life and support for their families and believes in giving the best and most appropriate care to patients through a collaborative approach.
 He has active subspecialty clinical interests in diabetic foot salvage (such as lower limb angioplasty and open bypass surgery), superficial and deep venous surgery to treat varicose veins and venous leg ulcers, renal access creation and its rescue.
 He utilises the